Crispy Baked Zucchini

 Making this crispy zucchini is easy as pie!

-First, preheat the oven to 425 degrees, then slice the zucchini into ¼-inch rounds.
+First, preheat the oven to 425 degrees, then slice the zucchini into 1/4-inch rounds.
+They can be cut thicker but will take a bit longer to cook any may be less crispy.

 Next, toss the zucchini with olive oil, salt, and pepper in a large bowl.
 Spread the coated zucchini on a prepared baking sheet in a single layer (so they get nice and crispy).
 Add another baking sheet if needed.